 The improvement was immediate and sustained.
 By month 3, answer rate had stabilized above 94%.

-Patient Conversion
+How Did Patient Conversion Change?

-Patient Conversion
+How Did Patient Conversion Change?

 MetricBeforeAfterChange